unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_https

-add an https router/server on the specified address with specified certificate and key
+``help``: add an https router/server on the specified address with specified certificate and key

 https2
 ******